Independence Day hockey match

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The Pakistan Hockey Federation (PHF) will organise an exhibition match at the National Hockey Stadium, Lahore, on Friday (today) to celebrate the Independence Day.
+LAHORE: The Pakistan Hockey Federation (PHF) organised an exhibition hockey match in connection with the 73rd Independence Day on Friday at the National Hockey Stadium, Lahore.

-The match, to be played between Brig Atif XI and Brig Hameed XI, will start at 4:45 pm.
+The match was played between Brig (R) Atif XI and Brig (R) Hameed XI.

-The teams will include players who are likely to be part of junior and senior teams of Pakistan soon.
+Khalid Mahmood (Secretary General Pakistan Olympic Association) and Akhtar Rasool (Ex-President PHF) graced the occasion as chief guests.

-Pakistan Olympic Association (POA) secretary general Khalid Mahmood will be the chief guest on this occasion.
-A tree plantation campaign will also be launched on the occasion.
+Before the match, Khalid, Akhtar and Aisf Bajwa planted saplings in the lawn of National Hockey Stadium as part of the federal government’s tree plantation drive.